- 4 minute read -

 When stocking up on Easter chocolate, consider:

 - Sustainable packaging: is it compostable, plastic, or foil?
-Compost is best, and foil is better than plastic, as it can be rolled into a ball and recycled
+Compost is best, and foil with a cardboard outer is better than plastic, as it can be rolled into a ball and recycled

 - Palm oil free